• 1

 Health and Social Care

 “You treat a disease, you win, you lose.
-You treat person, I guarantee you, you will win, no matter what the outcome”
+You treat a person, I guarantee you, you will win, no matter what the outcome”

 Hunter ‘Patch’ Adams